MarkWarneke/Az.Token/README.md

 # Az.Token � 👩‍💻👨‍💻

 Creates `AppSettings.json` based on a tokenized template.
-Replaces `%TOKEN%` in `appsettings.template.*.json` with actual values from Azure KeyVault secrets that match `TOKEN`. ☁️
+Replaces `%TOKEN%` in `appsettings.json` with actual values from Azure KeyVault secrets that match `TOKEN` to create  `appsettings.dev.json`. ☁️

 Will search recursively given `-Path` for files that match `-Filter`, by default it searches for `appsettings.json` files.
 The script queries all secrets inside a given Azure KeyVault by `-VaultName`.
 Replaces the found tokens matching `-delimiter` (e.g. `"%MYSQL_CONNECTION_STRING%"`) with the value from the Azure KeyVault secret with name `MYSQL_CONNECTION_STRING`.